Home Arts & Entertainment Talking “Transformers One” with Director Josh Cooley

 To me, both are just as important.
 Because I wanted to make sure that this felt like “Transformers,” so nobody goes like, “Wait, what is this?”
 So, it took a while to find the tone.
 So that’s not just for people who are longtime fans who know the characters so well, but also an entry point for people who have never seen “Transformers” or don’t know the characters that well.
 You can come into this movie from the very beginning and learn everything right away and to come in completely fresh and still enjoy the movie just as much as a hardcore fan would.

-Going back to your days at the Academy, is there something that you took from like a certain class, whether skill or practice, that you still apply to your work today?
+Going back to your days at the Academy, is there something that you took from a certain class, whether skill or practice, that you still apply to your work today?

 Every day.
 Every day.
 Because I was studying illustration in 2D animation at the Academy, so staging, silhouette value… just clarity, I feel, is the biggest thing.
 Whether it’s a drawing or whether it’s animation, whatever it is, just storytelling in general.
 Clarity, just making it clear what’s happening, is instrumental, especially on a movie where the planet’s made of metal and the characters are made of metal, and things are very detailed.
 It can get lost quickly.
 So I wanted the audience to always know what was going on, where they were, what the expression was.
 Even if your camera’s pulled back, I wanna make sure that you can just look at the body language.
 My only illustration classes were that, like figure drawing.
 Just seeing how you can tell the story of that character’s emotion from behind.
 So, I’m always thinking about everything that I’ve learned from these classes.